ubergeekin/MSDS6306_CaseStudy1/Case_Study1.md

 ### MSDS 6306: Case Study 1 Introduction
 The following document represents a case study of craft breweries and the beers they produce across the United States.
 In this study we will make some general observations with the hope of providing information concerning details of the craft brewery market in the United States.
-This study does not represent an exhaustive list of craft breweries and their beers, but does contain general information about the overall craft beer market.Craft breweries are growing across the nation, as we can see in the following table.
+This study does not represent an exhaustive list of craft breweries and their beers, but does contain general information about the overall craft beer market.
+Craft breweries are growing across the nation, as we can see in the following table.

 Table 1: Contains a total count of the number of breweries by their respective state